Coding-For-Community/.github/profile/README.md

 Here are some skills you need:
 - Wordpress
+- Google Sites
 - Basic Python + Typescript knowledge
 - HTML/CSS
 - React
 - Django

 ## When do we meet?
-Ginger Fridays, 2:45-3:05.
+Ginger Fridays, 3:05-3:30 in C127.
 Later on during the year, we might offer more club times.
-None of the meetings are required; so come when you can!
+None of the meetings are required, so come when you can!